pduran5/CCNA/marp/GNS3.md

 ---

-# Emulate PCs ➡️ Alpine Linux dockers
+# Emulate PCs (Terminal) ➡️ Alpine Linux dockers

 ## Installation
 - File > New template
 - Install an appliance from the GNS3 server (recommended)
 - Guests > Alpine Linux
+- Install the appliance on the GNS3 VM (recommended)

+## IP Configuration

+- Before booting up: Right click > Edit config

+---

+# Emulate PCs (Graphical) ➡️ webterm dockers

+## Installation
+- File > New template
+- Install an appliance from the GNS3 server (recommended)
+- Guests > webterm
 - Install the appliance on the GNS3 VM (recommended)

 ## IP Configuration